Are Journey Through Justice souvenirs available?

 Where do we park if we're traveling by car?

-If you will be traveling by private cars instead of a bus, you should park in our parking deck, which is adjacent to our building and is located at the corner of Spring Street and Marietta Street; we will validate your parking, so please bring your parking ticket in with you.
+If you will be traveling by private cars instead of a bus, you should park in our parking deck, which is adjacent to our building and is located at the corner of Ted Turner Drive and Marietta Street; we will validate your parking, so please bring your parking ticket in with you.
 We can only validate parking for our garage, not for other parking garages in the area.
 Once you park, you should come to the sixth floor of the parking deck to the door marked "Entrance to Conference Center," which will put you on the third floor of the building.
 Please present your parking ticket for validation to the security guard at the desk immediately to your right when you enter the building.

 Where is the State Bar of Georgia located?